Chrysler Town and Country Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Chrysler Town and Country are $960 a year for full coverage insurance.
-Comprehensive insurance costs an estimated $190 each year, collision insurance costs $228, and liability costs around $406.
-A policy with just liability insurance costs as low as $450 a year, and coverage for high-risk drivers costs $2,052 or more.
-16-year-old drivers pay the highest rates at up to $3,736 a year.
+The average insurance rates for a Chrysler Town and Country are $960 a year including full coverage.
+Comprehensive costs approximately $190 each year, collision costs $228, and liability costs $406.
+Liability-only coverage costs as little as $450 a year, with high-risk coverage costing around $2,052.
+Teen drivers cost the most to insure at $3,736 a year or more.

 Average premium for full coverage: $960

-Full coverage includes $500 comprehensive and collision deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Estimates are averaged for all 50 states and Town and Country models.
+Includes $500 policy deductibles, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and Town and Country models.

-Using a 40-year-old driver as an example, Chrysler Town and Country insurance prices range from as low as $450 for the bare minimum liability coverage to a high rate of $2,052 for high-risk insurance.
+For a 40-year-old driver, Chrysler Town and Country insurance rates go from as low as $450 for liability-only coverage to a high rate of $2,052 for a driver that may need high-risk insurance.

-The ranges above illustrate why all drivers should compare prices for a targeted area and risk profile, instead of using rate averages.
+The examples above highlight why all drivers should compare rates using their specific location and risk profile, instead of making a decision based on price averages.

 Use the form below to get customized rates for your location.